Extended-Thunder/send-later/index.md

 ### Show Send Later Column

 This preference controls whether a column showing the scheduled delivery times of messages that have them is displayed when viewing a Drafts folder.

 ### Show Send Later Header

 This preference controls whether the Send Later schedule should be displayed alongside the "From" "Subject" and "To" fields when viewing messages that have Send Later headers.

+### Show Send Later in Status Bar

+This preference controls whether the add-on shows its current status in the Status Bar at the bottom of the Thunderbird window.
+The number of pending scheduled messages, or "IDLE" is displayed if there are none.

 ### Trigger unsent message delivery from Outbox